SchweizerischeBundesbahnen/scion-microfrontend-platform/projects/scion/microfrontend-platform/README.md

 The platform adds a pub/sub layer on top of the native `postMessage` mechanism to allow microfrontends to communicate with each other easily across origins.
 Communication comes in two flavors: topic-based and intent-based.
 Both models feature the request-response message exchange pattern, let you include message headers, and support message interception to implement cross-cutting messaging concerns.

 Topic-based messaging enables you to publish messages to multiple subscribers via a common topic.
-Publishers can mark any message they send as 'to be retained', helping new subscribers get the last message published on a topic.
-Inspired by the Android platform, intent-based communication focuses on controlled collaboration between applications, meaning that applications can provide functionality which other apps can look up or invoke.
-For applications to interact with each other, the platform requires them to declare an intention in their application manifest, which, as a nice side effect, allows the analysis of dependencies between applications.
+Intent-based communication focuses on controlled collaboration between applications.
+To collaborate, an application must express an intention.
+Manifesting intentions allows us to see dependencies between applications down to the functional level.

 #### Microfrontend Integration and Routing